LoLab-MSM/Gleipnir/README.md

 #### PolyChord
-If you want run Nested Sampling simulations using [PolyChord](https://github.com/PolyChord/PolyChordLite) via the PolyChordNestedSampling class from the gleipnir.polychord, then you will need to install pypolychord.
+If you want run Nested Sampling simulations using [PolyChord](https://github.com/PolyChord/PolyChordLite) via the PolyChordNestedSampling class from the gleipnir.polychord, then you will need to install pypolychord (for PolyChordLite version >= 1.16).
 Build and install instructions are in the README at: https://github.com/PolyChord/PolyChordLite

 However, as per [PolyChordLite GitHub Issue 11](https://github.com/PolyChord/PolyChordLite/issues/11) there is a version of pypolychord on PyPI which should work for linux-64:
 ```
 pip install pypolychord
 ```
+But note that the current version of pypolychord on PyPI (as of 07-01-2019) is not the most recent version, and some of the extra functionality provided by Gleipnir will not work with it.

 Special Notes for builds from source on linux-64:
  * Installs into your .local/lib python site-packages.